nodejs/node/doc/api/stream.md

     aborted.
 * Returns: {Readable} a stream filtered with the predicate `fn`.

 This method allows filtering the stream.
-For each item in the stream the `fn` function will be called and if it returns a truthy value, the item will be passed to the result stream.
+For each chunk in the stream the `fn` function will be called and if it returns a truthy value, the chunk will be passed to the result stream.
 If the `fn` function returns a promise - that promise will be `await`ed.